darkbitio/mkit/README.md

 ## What is happening?

-When running `make` with various parameters, the `mkit` tool is leveraging your cloud credentials to query the provider's APIs for the specific cluster and validating its configuration.
+When running `make` with various parameters, the `MKIT` tool is leveraging your cloud credentials to query the provider's APIs for the specific cluster and validating its configuration.
 It then connects to the cluster directly via the Kubernetes API server to validate several configuration items inside the cluster.
 Finally, it combines those results into a format viewable by the `mkit-ui` launched inside the `mkit` container listening on `localhost:8000` for viewing.

-All results are stored inside the container for the life of that `mkit` run, and they are not uploaded or shared in any way.
+All results are stored inside the container for the life of that `MKIT` run, and they are not uploaded or shared in any way.

 ## What does the results viewer look like?